SHOCKS, STRUTS & SUSPENSION REPAIR NEAR ME

 Has your vehicle recently become more difficult to handle?
 If you’re missing the days when your commute was smooth and comfortable, it may be time to replace components of your suspension system.

-The Motorist Assurance Program experts have determined that the useful life of a strut or shock is over at approximately 50,000 miles.
-Here at Sun Auto Service, we recommend that you have your shocks, struts and suspension visually inspected each time you have your vehicle serviced.
-We can take a look at these vital elements of your vehicle and let you know if there are any problems that may be affecting the comfort or safety of your ride.
+According to the Motorist Assurance Program (MAP) experts have determined that the average strut or shock is most effective for up to 50,000 miles.
+Here at Sun Auto Service, we visually inspect your shocks, struts and suspension every time you have your vehicle serviced.
+Our Technicians inspect these vital elements of your vehicle to advise you of their condition and whether or not there are any problems that could affect the comfort or most importantly, the safety of your ride.